Romilchavda/Clash-of-clans-/README.md

 **This project is a Discord Bot about the game Clash Of Clans.
 It uses the [discord.py](https://discordpy.readthedocs.io/en/latest/api.html), the [discord-py-slash-command](https://discord-py-slash-command.readthedocs.io/en/latest/index.html), the [coc.py](https://cocpy.readthedocs.io/en/latest/index.html) and the [dblpy](https://dblpy.readthedocs.io/en/latest/api.html) libraries.**

 If you want to test the bot, you can add it [here](https://discord.com/oauth2/authorize?client_id=704688212832026724&permissions=805825751&scope=applications.commands%20bot).
-You can also join the [support server](https://discord.gg/KQmstPw) and take a ticket if you have any questions.
+You can also join the [support server](https://discord.gg/KQmstPw) and take a ticket if you have any question.

 ## Table of contents